serten20/WinForensic/README.md

 # WinForensic

-The script obtains the following information:
+The script obtains the following information in Windows OS:
 1. Events from the event viewer (System, Application and Security).
 2. User and account information:
     - Local system users.